open-ephys/gui-docs/source/Tutorials/Data-Synchronization.rst

 Synchronizing Data Streams
 ===========================

-The OpenEphys GUI is able to acquire, process and save data from multiple asynchronous data streams simultaneously.
-However, even if two asynchronous data streams have identical sample rates, they are neither guaranteed to start acquisition simultaneously nor acquire at the advertised sample rate exactly.
-The GUI is configurable to synchronize data from separate streams as data is written to disk.
+The Open Ephys GUI is able to acquire, process, and save data from multiple asynchronous data streams simultaneously.
+Howver, even if two data streams have identical sample rates, they are neither guaranteed to start acquisition simultaneously nor acquire data at exactly the advertised sample rate.
+Therefore, some synchronization procedure is required.

-This tutorial uses Neuropixels probes and a National Instruments Data Acquisition (NIDAQ) device to demonstrate how to synchronize data streams.
+Synchronization is typically performed offline, using the timing events on a "sync line" that is shared between each data acquisition device.
+But the GUI can also be configured to synchronize data from separate streams in real time, as it is being written to disk.
+This tutorial uses the example of Neuropixels probes and a National Instruments Data Acquisition (NIDAQ) device to demonstrate how to synchronize data streams online.

 Hardware Configuration
 ######################

-Synchronization works by sharing a common digital reference signal between two asynchronous source data streams.
+Whether synchronization is being performed online or offline, all data streams must share a common hardware sync line.
+Synchronization in software is accurate to within a few millisecond, but is not precise enough for synchronizing electophysiogical signals acquired at tens of kHz.

 The hardware sources must be configurable one of two ways to achieve this:

-* one data source generates a physical digital output that feeds into a digital input of the other source
+* One data source (or an external source) generates a physical digital output that feeds into a digital input of the other source

-* a completely separate digital source splits its digital output into both source streams
+* A completely separate digital source (such as an Arduino) splits its digital output into both source streams

 .. image:: ../_static/images/tutorials/synchronization/sync_config.png
   :align: center